neumino/neumino.github.io/movies.md

 ### In The Heights
 *Released on 2021-06-10, vote average 9.3*

-The story of Usnavi, a bodega owner who has mixed feelings about closing his store and retiring to the Dominican Republic after inheriting his grandmother&#39;s fortune.
+The story of Usnavi, a bodega owner who has mixed feelings about closing his store and retiring to the Dominican Republic or staying in Washington Heights.

 <iframe id="player"
 	type="text/html"